Spiros Latsis: Business interests

 The family's largest holding is its EFG Bank European Financial Group in Luxembourg, a private banking group that operates in many jurisdictions.
 The Group holds over 40% of EFG International listed in Switzerland on the Zurich Stock Exchange, which is a global private banking group offering private banking and asset management services.
 EFGI's group of private banking businesses operates in around 30 locations worldwide, with 3,151 employees and manages CHF153.8bn of client assets as of December 2019.

 The Latsis family fortune, managed by Spiro Latsis, includes more than 42% in Hellenic Petroleum, a major petroleum player in Southern Europe, through its ownership of Paneuropean Oil and Industrial Holdings S.A..
 The Latsis group also controls Lamda Development, a real estate group based in Athens.
 Lamda Development projects include The Mall Athens, which opened in 2005, and Golden Hall Mall, also in Athens.
 Latsis also started PrivateAir, a jet charter service with over 50 planes in its repertoire serving affluent European and American travelers, and which he has since sold.

+Controversies

+Swiss Federal Prosecutor's Office investigation

+In June 2024, it was reported that the family office of Spiros Latsis in Geneva had been raided in November 2023 as part of a Swiss Federal Prosecutor's Office inquiry into suspected money laundering and bribery cases.
+According to the Swiss website Gotham City, the investigation involved two companies controlled by the Latsis family: Hardstone Services SA and Société d'études techniques et économiques (SETE) SA, which manages the Latsis family's assets.

+The investigation, which began on 15 January 2020, reportedly concerns suspected bribery of Fahad Al Rajaan, the former director of Kuwait's Public Institution for Social Security (PIFSS).
+Al Rajaan, who is now deceased, allegedly received commissions in exchange for awarding mandates to manage public funds to several Swiss banks.
+The companies SETE SA and Hardstone Services SA are alleged to have paid commissions to offshore companies, with some funds allegedly ending up in an account of a person who was a front for Al Rajaan in the Bahamas.

+According to SETE's press release and statements from their legal representative, neither Spiros Latsis nor the two companies under investigation are directly involved in the investigation or have been charged with any offense by the Swiss Federal Public Prosecutor's Office.